What Is Mercury and Why is it Toxic?

 As stated earlier in this blog, mercury is a known neurotoxin to which human exposure typically occurs through fish contaminated by methylmercury.
 Links to ALS have often been suspected, but not fully substantiated.
 The preliminary study published by the American Academy of Neurology (AAN) surveyed 518 people, including 294 who had ALS and 224 who did not and asked them about their fish and seafood consumption.
 Results from the study suggest that mercury could be a risk factor for ALS, which still does not have a known cause.

 The amount of annual mercury exposure for those participating in the survey was estimated using statistics for the average mercury levels of frequently consumed fish, in combination with data on how frequently fish and seafood was eaten.
 In addition to using statistical data to generate an estimate of mercury exposure, the scientists also used toenail samples to measure mercury levels in study participants.

 “The study found that among participants who ate fish and seafood regularly, those in the top 25 percent for estimated annual mercury intake were at double the risk for ALS compared to those with lower levels.
 A total of 61 percent of people with ALS were in the top 25 percent of estimated mercury intake, compared to 44 percent of people who did not have ALS.
 They also found that higher mercury levels measured in toenail clippings were associated with an increased risk of ALS.
 Those in the top 25 percent of mercury levels, based on fish-related intake or toenail clippings, were at a two-fold higher risk of ALS.
 These findings need to be replicated in additional studies.”

-Teledyne Leeman Labs mercury analyzers are used to test levels of mercury in fish and other seafood.
-Contact us for more information or visit our website - http://www.teledyneleemanlabs.com/products/mercury-analyzers
+Teledyne Leeman Labs designs and manufactures mercury analyzers that are used to test mercury concentration in fish and seafood, as well as a variety of other sample matrices.
+Contact us for more information or visit our website at http://www.teledyneleemanlabs.com/products/mercury-analyzers